• About

 Starting January 2026, all current and future free mental health webinars will be posted here.
 Bookmark this page and check back monthly for new opportunities!

-To make it easier for you to find a webinar that is of interest to you, they are organized by the following categories: addiction, ADHD, advocacy, aging, career, child welfare, clinical practice, and self-care.
+To make it easier for you to find a webinar that is of interest to you, they are organized by the following categories: addiction, ADHD, advocacy, aging, career/financial, child welfare, clinical practice, self-care and other.

 If we’ve missed any free webcasts that you are aware of, please feel free to add them in the comments section below!